 However, as Gary points out in the webinar, the cloud is typically safe and used universally by most people every day.
 While a majority of us wouldn’t think twice about pulling out a credit card to pay for a meal at a restaurant, it’s likely safer for information to interact online via the cloud due to the number of protocols in place that protect the user.

-The reality is that the cloud vendors offer significant security and compliance controls.
+The reality is that the cloud vendors offer significant security and compliance controls for water analytics.
 Data is encrypted, secured, backed-up and retained in a way that ensures the security and retention of data over time.
 In addition, most software solutions are built in such a way that data itself is anonymized or structured in a way that greatly reduces a hacker’s to do harm even in the event of a data breach.

 Once again, it will be incumbent on technology companies to educate their customers on data security and how platforms are protecting them.